d99kris/spacy-cpp/README.md

    Nlp::parse().
 2. In spacy-cpp Doc is not an iterable, instead one need to use Doc::token() to get a std::vector of the tokens in the Doc.
 Likewise for Span.
-3. In spacy-cpp non-ASCII strings must be UTF-8 encoded, in order to be correctly processed.
+3. In spacy-cpp non-ASCII strings must be UTF-8 encoded in order to be correctly processed.

 Technical Details